Indications for transplantation of fetal stem cells in case of cancer

 Ukrainian, jpg, 2.6 Mb

-Letter from the patient U.M. with C-r glandullae bilateralis; condition after combined therapy; prolongatio morbi
+Patient U.M., 57 C-r glandullae bilateralis; condition after combined therapy; prolongatio morbi

 Medical case reports